ROS

 Topics

 A topic is a named data bus used by the nodes for exchanging messages.
-Any node can post a message in a random topic, and subscribe to an arbitrary topic.
+Any node can publish a message to any topic, and subscribe to any topic.

 from std_msgs.msg import String